Skip to content

 You can use one of the above or use pe-dtn.chpc.utah.edu and it it will round-robin between the two servers.
 These are currently connected at 40gbs.
 Globus is now an option for data transfers in the PE.
 See the Globus page referenced below for details.

-In April 2021 we have enable the use of the dtns via slurm, both in the general environment on notchpeak and the protected environment on redwood.
+We have also enabled the use of the dtns via slurm, both in the general environment on notchpeak and the protected environment on redwood.
 See https://www.chpc.utah.edu/documentation/software/slurm-datatransfernode.php for details.

 There are a number of options available to use for large scale data transfer.
 In the following we list ones that we have installed on CHPC resources.
 See the application database for more information on CHPC installations of these tools.
 These can be used on the Data Transfer Nodes mentioned in the above section (recommended for any large file transfers), or from the other CHPC maintained resources that have access to the CHPC application.